opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

     onError:function(event){console.log("Request sent successfully: "+event);}
 });
 ```
-This is a fast way to communicate between your tasking view and the HttpConnector without taking care about internal processes.
+This is a fast way to communicate between your tasking view and the HttpConnector without taking into consideration internal processes.

 ## Requests